sosandroid/FRAM_MB85RC_I2C/README.md

 All devices are pulling down internaly A2, A1 & A0.
 Default address is b1010000 (0x50) - exception 1M chips which seems to be a double 512K devices in a single package

+## Errors ##
+The error management is eased by returning a byte value for almost each method.
+Most of the time, this is the status code from Wire.endTransmission() function.
+- 0: success
+- 1: data too long to fit in transmit buffer or other error
+- 2: received NACK on transmit of address
+- 3: received NACK on transmit of data
+- 4: other error
+- 9: bit position out of range

 ## Testing ##
+- 16-bit & 32-bits methods not compiling
 - Tested only against MB85RC256V - breakout board from Adafruit http://www.adafruit.com/product/1895
 - Tested on Arduino Mega
 - Please comment about other devices (Memory & Arduino Boards)